galopago/misistemita/README.md

 ### electronic boards - screw terminal connectors

 This type of board is used as a connection point to the external world, organizing in the same spot, sensor inputs, outputs and power sources.
-Helpful to provide multiple VCC and GND connection points using wire jumpers
+Helpful to provide multiple VCC and GND connection points using wire jumpers.
+They also have holes compatible with 10.16 mm pitch backplates.
 [Source files for screw terminal connectors](/b-screw-terminal-wire-connectors)